reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/06-Develop-a-Power-BI-Model.md

     ![ws name.](media/6.45.png)

     *Each query is applied to create a model table.
 Because the data connection is using DirectQuery storage mode, only the model structure is created.
 No data is imported.
 The model now consists of one table for each query.*

+64. In Power BI Desktop, when the queries have been applied, at the bottom-left corner in thes status bar, notice that the model storage mode is DirectQuery.
+(Insert image)

 60. In Power BI Desktop, at the left, switch to Model view.

     ![ws name.](media/6.46.png)

      *Model view allows you to see all tables in the model diagram.
 It also allows you to configure many model properties.
 You’ll configure model properties in the next exercise.*

+66. To upgrade to the new model view, in the banner across the top of the diagram, click Upgrade Now.
+(Insert image)

 61. In the model diagram, notice that there are six tables (some may be out of view—scroll horizontally to see them all).

+68. Hover the cursor over any table header to reveal a tooltip, and then review the information presented.

 62. To save the Power BI Desktop solution, on the **File** tab (backstage view), select **Save**.

 63. Save the file as **Sale Analysis** to an easy-to-remember location in your file system.

 64. Open File Explorer, and navigate to the file system location.

-65. Notice the file size that is very small (~25 KB).
+65. Notice the file size that is very small (~24 KB).

     *The Power Query queries have been loaded to create model tables.
 In the next exercise, you’ll complete the design of the model by creating relationships and applying model configurations.*